Careers

 A successful candidate for this position will meet the following requirements and qualifications:

-Forest Ridge School of the Sacred Heart is committed to attracting and retaining outstanding employees through competitive compensation.
-Salary range(s) based on education and experience: Full-time: $90,000-$115,000.
+SALARY/BENEFITS: Forest Ridge School of the Sacred Heart is committed to attracting and retaining outstanding employees through competitive compensation.
+Salary range(s) based on education and experience.
+Salary Range: $65,000-$80,000

 TO APPLY: